Nikjz/Server-Health-Monitoring/README.md

   - pip3/pip install pandas
   - pip3/pip install json

+Steps to open the website -

     Clone the repository and open the Server Health Monitoring folder

     Open the Server_Flask.py file in your Pyhton IDE and execute the file.

     Now to access the website, open your local browser and hit the "127.0.0.1:5000" .